Benefits of early learning services

 Involving the whole whānau

-- ECE supports whānau to help children learn and grow
+- early learning services support whānau to help children learn and grow

 - whānau understand the importance of education and get involved in their child's education early

-- the benefits of ECE spread to the whole whānau and to the wider community as well.
+- the benefits of early learning services spread to the whole whānau and to the wider community as well.

 Last reviewed: Has this been useful?
 Tell us what you think.